C. H. Dodd: Life

 Dodd was born on 7 April 1884 in the Welsh town of Wrexham, Denbighshire.
-He was brother of the historian A. H. Dodd.
+He was the elder brother of the historian A. H. Dodd, the classicist P. W. Dodd and the teacher E. E. Dodd.
 He studied classics at University College, Oxford, from 1902.
 After graduating in 1906 he spent a year in Berlin, where he studied under the influential Adolf von Harnack.

 He studied for the ministry at Mansfield College, Oxford, and was ordained in 1912.
 He was a Congregationalist minister for three years in Warwick, before going into academia.
 From 1915 he was Yates Lecturer in New Testament at Oxford.
 He became Rylands Professor of Biblical Criticism and Exegesis at the Victoria University of Manchester in 1930.
 He was Norris–Hulse Professor of Divinity at the University of Cambridge from 1935, becoming emeritus in 1949.
 His students from Cambridge include David Daube and W. D. Davies.
 The three together, each through his own work, ushered in changes in New Testament studies that led to the New Perspective on Paul and the scholarship of Davies's student, E. P. Sanders.

 He directed the work of the New English Bible translators, from 1950.

 He was elected a fellow of the British Academy in 1946.
 He was appointed to the Order of the Companions of Honour in 1961.

 Dodd died on 21 September 1973 in Goring-on-Thames, Oxfordshire, England.
 His daughter Rachel married the Old Testament scholar Eric William Heaton in 1951.